-He was the first, himself, to feel that his faculties were failing; and his brilliant spirit sunk at once under the painful and humiliating conviction.
-It was in vain that his family and his friends attempted to argue him out of this belief of a mental decline; against which, however, he struggled, by occasionally affecting to resume his art with all his wonted ardour.
-When they talked kindly but idly, he only shook his head significantly; and, in reply to some of their common-places of regret and condelence, was wont to answer-" Questo interviene à chi vuol dipingere e scrivere per l'etennità."
-"It is the destiny reserved for those who would paint and write for eternity"-a bold, but in him not an unfounded boast!
-His family physician, and those who had most influence over him, endeavoured to dissuade him from all mental as well as manual occu-His books and easel were removed. pation. and he gradually sunk into a listless indolence. strongly contrasted to the wonted moral and physical activity of "one who," says Passeri, " till now was always so worthily occupied."
-A change in his complexion was thought to indicate some derangement of the liver, and he continued in a state of great languor and depression during the autumn of 1672; but in the winter 1673, the total loss of appetite, and of all power of digestion, reduced him almost to the last extremity; and he consented, at the earnest request of Lucrezia and his numerous friends, to take more medical advice.
++ It is evident, from the testimony of Baldinucci, that these caricatures were not undertaken in a satirical or malicious spirit; and that Salvator was urged to execute them by the friends who sat as originals.
+"Egli che per far caricature era in supremo grado eccellento, crede di non poterlo meglio servire che col fargli tutti di questi," &c. moral and physical activity of "one who," says Passeri, "till now was always so worthily occupied."
+A change in his complexion was thought to indicate some derangement of the liver, and he continued in a state of great languor and depression during the autumn of 1672; but in the winter 1673, the total loss of appetite and of all power of digestion, reduced him almost to the last extremity; and he consented, at the earnest request of Lucrezia and his numerous friends, to take more medical advice.
 He now passed through the hands of various physicians, whose ignorance and technical pedantry come out with characteristic effect in the simple and matter-of-fact details which the good Padre Baldovini has left of the last days of his eminent friend.\ Various cures were suggested by the Roman faculty for a disease which none had yet ventured to name.
-Meantime the malady increased, and shewed itself in all the
+Meantime the malady increased, and showed itself in all the life-wearing symptoms of sleeplessness, loss of appetite, intermitting fever, and burning thirst.
+A French quack was called in to the sufferer, and his prescrip. tion was, that he should drink water abundantly, and nothing else but water.
+While, however, under the care of this Gallic Sangrado, a confirmed dropsy unequivocally declared itself; and Salvator, now acquainted with the nature of his disorder, once more submitted to the entreaties of his friends, and, at the special persuasion of the Padre Francesco Baldovini, placed himself under the care of a celebrated Italian empiric, then in great repute in Rome, called Doctor Penna.